-In the rise the money laundering across a thriving list of activities including, online trading, business transactions, aiding and abetting to funding terrorism has led the UK to bring in a set of regulatory requirements issued by the European Union (EU) which we formerly know as The Anti Money Laundering Directive.
-It aims at shielding the financial system by mandating the requirements of certain procedures from financial institutions, legal persons active in professional activities, auditors, trusts, company service providers to trading goods and the extent of payments made over a certain threshold.
+In the rise the money laundering across a thriving list of activities including, including online trading, business transactions, aiding and abetting to funding terrorism has led the UK to bring in a set of regulatory requirements issued by the European Union (EU) which we formerly know as The Anti Money Laundering Directive.
+It aims at shielding the financial system by mandating the requirements of certain procedures from financial institutions, legal persons active in professional activities, auditors, trusts, and company service providers to trading goods and the extent of payments made over a certain threshold.

 The key elements of the Anti-Money Laundering Directive (AMLD) are:

 – Ongoing monitoring of risks and potential threats